top of page

 Understanding Microdiscectomy

 A microdiscectomy, also known as microdecompression, is a surgical procedure where a portion of a herniated disc is removed to relieve pressure on the spinal nerve.
 This procedure is performed using minimally invasive techniques, involving a small incision and the use of a microscope to enhance the surgeon's view of the affected area.
 The primary goal is to remove the portion of the disc that is pressing on the nerve root, thereby reducing pain and improving function.
+Herniated discs can occur at various levels of the spine - minimally-invasive lumbar microdiscectomy, a surgical procedure performed on the lower back, is the most common site for this procedure.

 Who Needs a Microdiscectomy?